Molten Ventures VCT (formerly Draper Esprit VCT)

 As the VCT continues to build out its portfolio it should benefit from Molten Ventures’ reputation within the industry, helping it access companies normally out of reach for a smaller VCT.
 Furthermore, the similarities between the VCT and EIS fund should facilitate co-investment opportunities, with later-stage support offered by the Molten Ventures plc balance sheet.

-The offer may appeal to long-term investors who are keen to gain exposure to early-stage digital technology businesses, backed by one of Europe’s leading venture capital managers.
+The offer may appeal to long-term investors who are keen to gain exposure to companies backed by one of Europe’s leading venture capital managers within a tax efficient structure – tax rules can change and benefits depend on circumstances.

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – investments.
 You should base your investment decision on the offer documents and ensure you have read and fully understand them before investing.
 The information on this webpage is a marketing communication.
 It is not advice or a personal or research recommendation to buy any of the investments mentioned, nor does it include any opinion as to the present or future value or price of these investments.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.